lin8231/762-impl/README.md

 ## Usage

 1. Clone repo and open process in UiPath
-2. Open file named FindPHEVs.xaml _<= To be change to Main.xaml_
+2. Open file named `Main.xaml`
 3. **Make sure there are no instances of the relevant trademe page running on Edge**
 4. **Make sure all the spreadsheet files are NOT opened or being accessed somewhere else**
-5. Press `Ctrl + F6` to run (This will take approx 5 minutes, please don't close UiPath or terminate the automation within this time)
+5. Press `Ctrl + F5` or click button to run the project (This will take a long while, please don't close UiPath or terminate the automation within this time)
 6. After the automation is completed
     * the results of the scraping can be found in `results.xlsx` under the root directory.
     * the results of the sanitisation and manipulation can be found in `processedData.csv` and `reportData.xlsx` under the root directory.
-7. The reportData.xlsx will be further process to extract the data for each car manufactures
+    * `The reportData.xlsx` will be further process to extract the data for each car.manufactures
-9. Generate a bar graph for each car manufactures data
+    * Generate a bar graph for each car manufactures data.
-10. Insert each car manufacture data and the corresponding graph into a word document
+    * nsert each car manufacture data and the corresponding graph into a word document.
-11. Export the word document to PDF
+    * Export the word document to PDF.

 ## Implementation Notes

 ### Scraping